 Borba is one of those cities in the interior of Portugal that would be easy to go unnoticed if it weren’t for its magnificent past.
 The Real Convento das Servas is a cornerstone of that past that earned this region its place in history.
 Built in the 15th-century hermitage where the Confraternity of Servos de Nossa Senhora used to function, a structure was bequeathed to the Franciscan Order of the Province of Algarves at the beginning of the 18th century.
 It quickly became one of the most important buildings in Portugal.
 Its decorations depict a transition from Baroque to Rococo.
 With the extinction of religious orders in the 19th century, the church fell into ruins.
 However, it retains its structural integrity, making it ripe for rebirth.
 Now it’s a place to connect and celebrate history.

 The development is a full-service boutique hotel in a historic building in Borba.
 The project consists of the total rehabilitation of an old convent from 1604 with one of the most precious cloisters in southern Portugal.
-It will bring the Borba wine experience to a 4-star hotel, with a strong connection to the vineyard, a key element of the region with 55 rooms, 45 exclusive villas with plunge pools, spa, outdoor pool, restaurant, bar, and indoor events space and external.
+It will bring the Borba wine experience to a 5-star hotel, with a strong connection to the vineyard, a key element of the region with 49 rooms, 48 exclusive villas with plunge pools, a spa, an outdoor pool, a restaurant, a bar, and indoor events space and external.

 Invest in this project